conduitio-labs/conduit-connector-redshift/README.md

 The first time the connector starts, the snapshot mode is enabled and the last value of the `orderingColumn` is stored to the position, to know the boundary of this mode.
-The connector reads all rows of a table in batches, using a cursor-based pagination, limiting the rows by `batchSize` and ordering by `orderingColumn`.
+The connector reads all rows of a table in batches, using a keyset pagination, limiting the rows by `batchSize` and ordering by `orderingColumn`.
 The connector stores the last processed element value of an `orderingColumn` in a position, so the snapshot process can be paused and resumed without losing data.
 Once all rows in that initial snapshot are read the connector switches into CDC mode.